SayaliPatil/AirBnb-Prototype/README.md

 #### Steps to run the application
   -  Access URL : "https://cmpe275-openhome.herokuapp.com/login"
+	- Once search the property and you will get a shield in the browser to direct request from https to http.
+	- Click on "Load Unsafe Scripts" for testing the flow
   -  Signup
   -  Verify through the link sent to your email id.
   -  Login with verified email id.